Demian: Women in Demian

 In the Jungian interpretation of Demian, women do not play a vital role but instead are used as feminine symbols.
 At the beginning, Sinclair looks up to his sisters and mother, and even his house maid.
 While at school, he sees a beautiful woman whom he calls Beatrice, and towards the end of the novel, when Sinclair is an adolescent man, he discovers Demian's mother, Frau Eva.
-These women do not have major roles in the story, but Hesse uses them symbolically as facets of the depths of Sinclair's mind.
+These women have less significant roles in the story, and Hesse uses them primarily as symbolic facets of the depths of Sinclair's mind.

-Symbols

 The God Abraxas

 The Gnostic deity Abraxas is used as a symbol throughout the text, idealizing the interdependence of all that is good and evil in the world.
-Demian argues that Jehovah, the Jewish God, is only one face of God; it rules over all that is wholesome, but there is another half of the world, and an infinite god must encompass both sides of this world.
+Demian argues that Jehovah, the Judeo-Christian God, is only one face of God; it rules over all that is wholesome, but there is another half of the world, and an infinite god must encompass both sides of this world.
 The symbol of Abraxas appears as a bird breaking free from an egg or a globe.